About Changing Your Address on Your Alabama Car Registration

 To do so, you must submit your request online or in person at a local post office facility.
 If you submit your COA online, however, you must pay a small fee to verify your identity.

-Note: You can find detailed information on updating your car registration address in our in-depth registration guide.
+Note: You can find helpful information on updating your car registration address in our free registration guide.

 After updating your address with USPS, you must change your address with the ALEA.
 While you cannot submit a change of address online when updating your driver records, you may be able to mail your request to the ALEA, or you can submit it in person at any local Driver License Office in Alabama.